 Many of new system administrators forgot to apply security when configuring web hosting environment for production use with Apache, MySQL, and PHP.
 I am trying to include all those security tips which we must be considered while preparing a new system for production use or any existing LAMP setup.

 All the configuration changes are used in this article will be updated in following configuration files as per your operating systems.
-In some cases configuration files path may change.
-So make change in appropriate files.
+In some cases, configuration files path may change.
+So make the change in appropriate files.
 After making changes restart related services to change take effect.

 For Ubuntu, Debian & LinuxMint: